natt96z/cybersac/docs/source/HardExpertCyberSAC.rst

    :width: 67%
    :align: center

 **Core Knowledge:** TryHackMe is a CTF website that uses an interactive virtual lab to teach cybersecurity.
-Whether you are an expert or a beginner, you will learn about theoretical and practical security features utilizing a virtual room architecture.
-It's an intuitive cybersecurity tool that tests individuals in a range of virtual machine rooms to find solutions to computer security issues and capture or defend computer systems.
+Whether you are an expert or a beginner, you will learn about theoretical and practical security features, utilizing a virtual room architecture.
+It's an intuitive cybersecurity tool that tests individuals, in a range of virtual machine rooms, to find solutions to computer security issues and capture or defend computer systems.

 .. image:: https://raw.githubusercontent.com/natt96z/cybersac/main/docs/img/136.jpg